 Mesothelioma is a rare form of cancer that most often occurs in the thin membrane lining of the lungs, chest, abdomen, and (rarely) heart.
 About 200 cases are diagnosed each year in the United States.
-Virtually all cases of mesothelioma are linked with asbestos exposure.
+Virtually all cases of mesothelioma are linked to asbestos exposure.
 Approximately 2 percent of all miners and textile workers who work with asbestos, and 10 percent of all workers who were involved in the manufacture of asbestos-containing gas masks, contract mesothelioma.

 People who work in asbestos mines, asbestos mills and factories, and shipyards that use asbestos, as well as people who manufacture and install asbestos insulation, have an increased risk of mesothelioma.
-So do people who live with asbestos workers, near asbestos mining areas, near asbestos product factories or near shipyards where use of asbestos has produced large quantities of airborne asbestos fibres.
+So do people who live with asbestos workers, near asbestos mining areas, near asbestos product factories or near shipyards where the use of asbestos has produced large quantities of airborne asbestos fibres.

-Evidence suggests that cancers in the oesophagus, larynx, oral cavity, stomach, colon and kidney may be caused by ingesting asbestos.
+Evidence suggests that cancers of the oesophagus, larynx, oral cavity, stomach, colon and kidney may be caused by ingesting asbestos.
 For more information on asbestos-related cancers, contact your local chapter of the American Cancer Society.

-Three things seem to determine your likelihood of developing one of these asbestos related diseases:
+Three things seem to determine your likelihood of developing one of these asbestos-related diseases:

-- The amount and duration of exposure – the more you are exposed to asbestos and the more fibres that enter your body, the more likely you are to develop asbestos related problems.
+- The amount and duration of exposure – the more you are exposed to asbestos and the more fibres that enter your body, the more likely you are to develop asbestos-related problems.
 While there is no “safe level” of asbestos exposure, people who are exposed more frequently over a long period of time are more at risk.